adityapradhan202/Hyperweeb-anime-recommendation-engine/README.md

 This project is licensed under MIT LICENSE [(see LICENSE.txt for details)](https://github.com/adityapradhan202/Hyperweeb-anime-recommendation/blob/main/LICENSE)

 ## A note from the developer...
 I know that this is a very basic data science app, but what more can you expect from a beginner 😅 But I think it's a good app, and you can use it whenever you need anime recommendation.
 I have tested this app, and it is remarkably accurate.
-In future I might integrate some anime related APIS to display the posters of the movies and anime series along with the textual recommendations.
-Also, I might try to use collaborative filtering to make this app more accurate 😄
+And to be honest, I made this app for my college friends, so that they can get some good anime recommendations.
+In future I might integrate some anime related APIs to display the posters of the movies and anime series along with the textual recommendations.
+Also, I might try to use techniques like collaborative filtering to make this app! 😄